David Hitchcock (comics)

 David Hitchcock is an English cartoonist known mainly for his small press comics work – particularly his book Springheeled Jack, for which he won an Eagle Award in 2006.

 Biography

+Hitchcock began creating comics in 1994 while working as an editorial artist for the Derby Evening Telegraph.
+His first major comic, Spirit of the Highwayman, was published in 1999, followed by Whitechapel Freak and Springheeled Jack.

 Hitchcock wrote the 48-page one-shot Whitechapel Freak and the three-issue mini-series Springheeled Jack, both available from Full Circle Publications.

 He has also worked with writers Leah Moore and John Reppion, on various short stories for Accent comics.

 Recent projects include Gothic, a collection of short stories, some original and some previously published.
 He is also working on a short story for Boom!
 Studios' Cthulhu Tales with Shane Oakley.
 He is currently illustrating a two-volume graphic novel called Madam Samurai, with screenwriter Gary Young, whose credits include the film Harry Brown starring Michael Caine.